turingschool/backend-curriculum-site/module1/projects/battleship/iteration_1.md

 title: Iteration 1 - Ships and Cells
 ---

+## Test Driven Development

+In this iteration, you are required to use TDD to create your classes.
+Use the interaction pattern to determine what a method should do and write one or more tests to verify that expected behavior.
+Then you can implement the method.
+You should always write code with the purpose of making a test pass.

 ## Ship

 A Ship object will represent a single ship on the board.
 It will be able to keep track of how much health it has, take hits, and report if it is sunk or not.
 A ship should start off with health equal to it's length.